 Less than 10% of 16-18 year olds have received at least one dose of the MenB vaccine.

 Only 7% of college students are estimated to have received the MenB vaccine.

 More than 80% of parents have not heard of the MenB vaccine.

 What can you do about it?

-Ask your doctor today if you or your child has received both vaccines: the MenACWY and the MenB vaccine, and ask your friends and family to do the same.
+Ask your healthcare professional today if you or your child has received both vaccines: the MenACWY and the MenB vaccine, and ask your friends and family to do the same.

 Parents and children have the right to know about both vaccines so they can make an informed decision about vaccination.

 Where can I get more information or get involved?